newbietapdev/arithmetic-simplity-calculator/README.md

-This code will be updated tonight!
+This code will be updated in future.